elmtree-askmo/cloudcannon-app/content/learn/nursing/describe-the-significance-of-gyri-and-sulci-in-neuroanatomy.md

 url: /learn/nursing/questions/describe-the-significance-of-gyri-and-sulci-in-neuroanatomy
 score: -1.0
 related_article1:
-    id: 164743
+    id: 164727
-    title: Describe the structure and functional organization of the cerebral cortex.
+    title: >-
+        What is a sagittal slice and how does it differ from coronal and axial slices?
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-structure-and-functional-organization-of-the-cerebral-cortex
+    url: /learn/nursing/questions/what-is-a-sagittal-slice-and-how-does-it-differ-from-coronal-and-axial-slices
 related_article2:
-    id: 164727
+    id: 164741
-    title: What is a sagittal slice and how does it differ from coronal and axial slices?
+    title: >-
+        What are the common surgical techniques used in brain surgery and their potential complications?
     subject: Nursing
-    url: /learn/nursing/questions/what-is-a-sagittal-slice-and-how-does-it-differ-from-coronal-and-axial-slices
+    url: /learn/nursing/questions/what-are-the-common-surgical-techniques-used-in-brain-surgery-and-their-potential-complications
 related_article3:
-    id: 164722
+    id: 164739
-    title: What are the key differences between dorsal and ventral directional terms in anatomical context?
+    title: >-
+        What are the main types of seizures associated with epilepsy?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-the-key-differences-between-dorsal-and-ventral-directional-terms-in-anatomical-context
+    url: /learn/nursing/questions/what-are-the-main-types-of-seizures-associated-with-epilepsy
 related_article4:
     id: 164739
+    title: >-
-    title: What are the main types of seizures associated with epilepsy?
+        What are the main types of seizures associated with epilepsy?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-main-types-of-seizures-associated-with-epilepsy
 related_article5:
     id: 164732
+    title: >-
-    title: What is the functional and clinical significance of the longitudinal fissure in the brain?
+        What is the functional and clinical significance of the longitudinal fissure in the brain?
     subject: Nursing
     url: /learn/nursing/questions/what-is-the-functional-and-clinical-significance-of-the-longitudinal-fissure-in-the-brain
 ---